AumDhabalia/STM32-Beginner-to-Advance-with-15-different-MCUs-and-over-50-discrete-Projects/STM32F103C8T6/Readme.md

 11. Other Projects

 ### Pre Setup and configurations
-Before starting, install Keil MDK-ARM IDE.
-Once installed open Pack Installer and install
+Before starting, ensure Keil is installed.
+If not, refer here to install Keil MDK_ARM.
+<br/>Open Pack Installer.
+<br/>Search for STM32F103C8.
+<br/>On the right side specific packages will be displayed.
+Install DFP, CMSIS
 #### 1. Blinky
 In the first chapter, **LED(s)** blinking i.e. LED ON and OFF based projects will be performed.
 Given below is the list of the projects associated to this chapter.
 #### 2. Blinky